-Second, we exclude individuals who are still in education and limit our analyses to individuals who have no more - and no less - than upper secondary education, either general or vocational.
+Second, we limit our analyses to individuals who have no more - and no less - than upper secondary education, either general or vocational.
 This allows us to compare individuals where only the type, but not the level or duration of education varies.
-In both datasets, we reduce the number of individuals who will eventually obtain a tertiary degree by limiting the observation window to ages 25 to 60.4 In the SHP, we exclude all individuals from our analysis who obtain, in later waves, a tertiary degree.
-This leads us to omit 150 individuals with general education and 273 with vocational education from our analytical sample.
+In both datasets, we reduce the number of individuals who will eventually obtain a tertiary degree by limiting the observation window to ages 25-60.4 In the SHP, we exclude all individuals who obtain, in later waves, a tertiary degree, leading to the omission of 150 individuals with general education and 273 with vocational education from our analytical sample.

 Note that for a majority of labour force participants in Switzerland, the highest education is at the upper-secondary level.
-For our birth cohort 1954-1966, this is the case for 55 per cent - 46 per cent with upper-secondary vocational education and 9 per cent with upper-secondary general education.
+For our birth cohort 1954-1966, this is the case for 55 per cent-46 per cent with upper-secondary vocational education and 9 per cent with upper-secondary general education.
 Individuals with tertiary education account for 28 per cent and 16 per cent have not completed any upper-secondary education.
 Table Web A.1 in the web-appendix provides descriptive statistics.

-When applying these restrictions, we obtain 55,391 observations for the 1954-1966 cohort of people aged between 25 to 60 with no more and no less than upper-secondary education.
+When applying these restrictions, we obtain 55,391 observations for the 1954-1966 cohort of people aged between 25 and 60 with no more and no less than upper-secondary education.
 This provides us with an average of 701 observations for men and 837 for women per year of age.
-In the Swiss Household Panel, our analytical sample is smaller with 5,566 individuals observed over an average of 6.2 years, which means a total of 34,640 observations.
+In the Swiss Household Panel, our analytical sample is smaller with 5566 individuals observed over an average of 6.2 years, which means a total of 34,640 observations.
 Per year of age, this corresponds to an average of 375 observations for men and 587 observations for women.

-3.3 Variables
+3.3.
+Variables

 Our analysis focuses on individuals' labour market outcome measured with two dependent variables: employment and work income.
-Employment is coded as 1 if respondents are working for a minimum of 8 hours per week and 0 if working less than 8 hours per week or not at all.
-We replicate our results with an alternative specification of 20 hours per week.
-Earnings are measured with gross hourly work income in constant 2011 Swiss francs (CHF), which we calculate by dividing monthly work income by the number of hours worked.5 We include the self-employed, but exclude respondents who are in marginal employment (working less than 8 hours per week).
-While we impute earnings where missing,6 we remove wages lower than 12 CHF and higher than 300 CHF per hour.
+Employment is coded as 1 if respondents are working for a minimum of 8 h per week and 0 if working less than 8 h per week or not at all.
+We replicate our results with an alternative specification of 20 h per week.
+Earnings are measured with gross hourly work income in constant 2011 Swiss francs (CHF), which we calculate by dividing monthly work income by the number of hours worked.
+We include the self-employed, but exclude respondents who are in marginal employment (working less than 8 h per week).
+While we impute earnings where missing, we remove wages lower than 12 CHF and higher than 300 CHF per hour.